What in the world is an argumentative research paper?!

 An argumentative research paper is harder than researching a topic and presenting findings.
 In this class, students learn to research an event and then come up with their own argument about the significance of that event, based on the facts.
 They learn to follow the facts and to present their findings in an argumentative research essay.
 Students begin by learning the steps of research: how to get organized, ask research questions, search smart to find resources online, read informational texts, and take notes so that they avoid plagiarism.
 Then they learn to synthesize it all together into a research essay with an annotated bibliography page.
 This class includes workshop time, which we have found increases student success in writing the paper.

 Day 1: AN INTRO TO HISTORICAL RESEARCH–Students will learn how to get organized for historical research.
 Students will learn the difference between primary/secondary/tertiary sources.
-They are given a list of topics and can choose what they want to study.
-They can come up with their own ideas as well, but their idea must be approved so that they will have success and be able to finish their essay without weeks of research.
+Teachers give students a list of topics, and they can choose what they want to study.
+They can come up with their own ideas as well, but their teacher must approve their topic, so they will have success and be able to finish their essay without weeks of research.
 This is an introduction to historical research so that they learn the process.
-They will be given an informational text to build some background knowledge.
+We start with an informational text to build some background knowledge.
 After reading their first article, they start to ask research questions that guide their efforts.

-Day 2: HISTORICAL RESEARCH & NOTE TAKING–Students learn how to choose a reliable source and how to explore their topic further answering basic questions about their topic.
+Day 2: HISTORICAL RESEARCH & NOTE TAKING–Students learn how to choose a reliable source and how to explore their topic further, answering basic questions about their topic.
 This includes how to search smart and how to evaluate sources for bias and reliability.
-During class time students will find two more sources.
+During class time, students will find two more sources.
 Then, they will learn reading strategies and tips on how to read their sources while taking notes.
 Avoiding plagiarism, they will take effective notes, cite sources, and paraphrase their information.
 They will work to decipher what information is important.
-Some class time will be devoted to independent reading and note-taking, so the instructor can guide students to make sure they are on track, reading well, and taking quality notes.
-Students will also learn how to write an annotated bibliography and how to do this as they progress with their research.
+We devoted some class time to independent reading and note-taking, so the instructor can guide students to make sure they are on track, reading well, and taking quality notes.
+Students also learn how to write an annotated bibliography and how to do this as they progress with their research.